Images Depicted Range in Maturity & Container Size

 Peperomia Hope Plants for Sale Online

 This houseplant is ideal for hanging baskets because of its compact growth, trailing stems, and evergreen foliage.
-They thrive best in bright, indirect sunlight, well-draining soil, and can handle partially dry soil from time to time.
+They thrive best in bright, indirect sunlight, and well-draining soil and can handle partially dry soil from time to time.
 Fertilize only during their growing seasons and allow your plant to rest during their growth dormancy period.

 |Mature Height:||11-18 Inches|

 |Soil Condition:||Likes to dry out some between watering|